-And as with any major change to your family circumstances, it’s a good time to review your Will or Estate Plan and ensure that what you have previously planned still reflects your wishes.
+As with any major change to your family circumstances, it's a good time to review your Will or Estate Plan and ensure that what you have previously planned still reflects your wishes.

 If you're unsure as to whether your Estate Plan best protects and provides for your grandchildren, here are the key questions you need to consider:

 If you die intestate or have not recently updated your will, then it's possible that your estate will be divided equally between your adult children.